Skip to footer content

 What Are Fillable Form Templates in Word Documents?

 Microsoft Word supports various content controls for interactive fields, including plain text content control, rich text content control, check box content control, dropdown list content control, combo box content control, date picker content control, and picture content control.
-While native form fields create interactive forms, a template-based approach that uses placeholder text offers greater flexibility for document generation in web applications and server environments.
+While native form fields create interactive forms, a template-based approach using placeholder text offers greater flexibility for document generation in web applications and server environments.
+This flexibility extends to managing complex document structures, similar to how you can add slides or add text in presentation automation.

 Common applications include: